jni/my-documents/blog/context.md

 *overlapping* annotations of most genes in the genome.
 Let's break that down:

 - hierarchical: a gene that codes for a *promoter-region binding protein* also codes for a *DNA binding protein*.
+All promoter-region binding proteins are also DNA binding proteins.
 - overlapping: a protein can be both DNA binding *and* have kinase activity.

 Other sources include [OMIM](http://www.omim.org/) and